epwr/git-credential-with-kwallet/README.md

 ## Troubleshooting & Bugs

-At the moment, I believe this program works well right out of the box.
-Follow the Set-up Guide (above) and all should be well.
-It all is not well, let me know!
-I'll update this section with troubleshooting tips as I find out about common problems.
+At the moment, I believe this program works well right out of the box, but I'm sure that will change.
+Please let me know (by opening an issue) if it isn't working for you!

+One issue that has come up, and might again, is that the qdbus executable has different names on different systems (currently this program tries `qdbus` and `qdbus-qt5`).
+If you want to try another executable, you can add it to the QDBUS_EXECUTABLES array.
+If that solves it, please let me know (or create a PR with your change)!